 The project’s live on GitHub: github.com/MLidstrom/llm-memory.
 Here’s a sample run:

-Wait a bit (or tweak the half-life), and “Hi” might fade, but “I love pizza” sticks—especially with that “important” tag.
+Wait a bit (or tweak the half-life), and “Hi” might fade, but the pizza sticks.